| | | | | |

 • Place the prepared uncooked shrimp in a bowl.
 Pour enough lemon juice to cover the shrimp.
 Stir and marinate for about 30 minutes.

-• In another bowl, combine the flour or panko bread crumbs and the salt.
-Drain the shrimps and dredge in the mixture.
-Dip in the beaten eggs and then dredge in the flour/breadcrumb mixture again.
+• In another bowl, combine the flour or panko bread crumbs and the salt and pepper.
+You can add a teaspoon of baking powder to the flour mix if you like the shrimp to puff up more when it's fried.
+Drain the shrimp and dip in the beaten eggs and then dredge in the flour/breadcrumb mixture.

 • Heat the oil to about 350 F (or medium heat).
 Fry the shrimp in batches until golden brown.
 Drain the fried shrimps in a colander lined with paper towel.
 Repeat until everything is fried.